Reasons to Love Caramel Cheesecake Cookies

 • To make the cookie dough, whisk the flour, baking soda, and salt in a medium bowl.

-• In the bowl of a stand mixer or large bowl with the paddle attachment, cream butter, and sugar on high speed until light and fluffy, 2-3 minutes.
+• In the bowl of a stand mixer or large bowl with the paddle attachment, cream butter and brown sugar on high speed until light and fluffy, 2-3 minutes.
 Do not skip this step.
 Add the egg and vanilla extract and beat again for 1-2 minutes.

 • Slowly add the dry ingredients and beat on low speed to mix then turn it up to medium-high to combine.